-The declared unit is one (1) metric ton of galvanized steel coil.
+The declared unit is one (1) metric ton of cold-rolled or tin mill product steel coil.

 System Boundary

 Per the PCR, this cradle-to-gate analysis provides information on the Product Stage of the steel product life cycle, including modules A1, A2, and A3.
 Product delivery, installation and use, and product disposal (modules A4 - A5, B1 - B7, C1 - C4, and D) have not been included.